Do Celebrity Lookalike Generators Work? We Conducted a Not-So-Scientific Study to Find Out

 2. Dani Fankhauser, Branded Content Editor

-that the generator is gender-blind, but again: None of these people look at all
+I appreciate that the generator is gender-blind, but again: None of these people look at all like each other.

 3. Samantha Rullo, Associate Entertainment Editor

 As Samantha put it, “IT’S BRITNEY, BITCH.”
 But also Kevin Spacey.
 So… it’s Frank Underwood, bitch?

 I strongly suspect that the Picalo generator thinks glasses are just another body part.
 Either that or it’s convinced that anyone wearing them must have had them surgically attached.

 Kate was one of the only participants to use Face++.
 Her results clearly indicate that she missed out on a lucrative side career moonlighting as Tyler Durden.

 Interestingly, Margaret’s results include a different version of Winona than mine did.
 Hmmmm…